Zippers and Twisters: Planes of Satellite Galaxies Emerge from Whirling and Shocking Gas Streams in the Cosmic Web: Planes as the Result of an Interplay with the Multi-Scale Cosmic Web

 We then compute the PDF of the cosine angle, $\theta_{\omega}$, between the vorticity of the gas cells and the normal of the best-fit plane.
 We excluded gas cells within 1 $R_{\rm vir}$ of each host halo to focus on environmental vorticity and exclude the halo of each galaxy.
 Figure \ref{fig:vorticity_alignment} displays the results for each system.
 The PDFs (KDE estimates) for the most co-rotating and planar systems (ranked by standardized deviation from the mode of the null hypothesis in the 2D composite analysis, see Figure \ref{fig:2dhist_composite}) are displayed as red solid lines.
 Intermediate systems range from more planar in purple to less planar in blue.
 Finally, the most isotropic systems appear as green solid lines.
 Note that while individual curves are colored by their significance in the ``on-plane" $c/a$ vs. $R_{\rm cr}$ plane, a ranking using an average of 2D $\sigma$ levels across the parameter distributions of Figure \ref{fig:2dhist_composite} gives the same rankings.

 It is noticeable that systems displaying the most significant co-rotating planes (in red) show a specific trend towards alignment of their plane with cosmic vortical regions (marked excess probability for $\cos(\theta_\omega)=\pm 1$ and deficit probability around $\cos(\theta_{\omega})=\pm 0$).
 This effect is still noticeable for the most significant intermediate system.
 Intermediate systems with more satellites and thicker yet still prominent planes show the opposite tendency.
 These tend to lie orthogonal to their surrounding Mpc-scale vorticity field (although the strength of the signal is reduced), consistent with their orientation within the cosmic filament hence orthogonal to the whirl.
 Nonetheless, the whirl visibly retains some spatially coherence.
+This bimodality in plane formation orientation is very reminiscent of the so-called ``spin-flip" phenomenon now thoroughly described in theoretical, numerical and observational work \citep{2015MNRAS.452.3369C,Dubois_2014,Welker20, Kraljic21}.
+This describes the tendency of low-mass halos/galaxies to spin parallel to the nearby cosmic filament (owing to their location in peri-filament whirls) whereby higher-mass halos/galaxies spin perpendicular to it (owing to their migration along the spine of cosmic filament and closer to nodes of the cosmic web).
+In complete coherence with this picture, we find that the alignment of satellite planes with vorticity is also a mass-dependent behavior, as we describe in Appendix.~\ref{appendix:mass-vort}.

 Finally, for isotropic, non-corotating systems (in green) the near uniform PDF shows no alignment trend at all.
 This highlights an important difference compared to the two other cases: the lack of a spatially coherent vorticity field in their vicinity.
 Indeed, the vorticity field around these shows no preferred orientation.
 This is consistent with a turbulent region, of the type observed at a node where several large cosmic filaments branch from multiple directions.